Protecting Workbooks in Excel (And Worksheets, and Cells)

 To unprotect a worksheet, click the Review tab and select Unprotect Sheet.

-Sometimes you might want to protect only specific cells from editing.
+Sometimes you might want to only protect cells in Excel from editing.
 For example, you might have a worksheet containing a mixture of input cells and formulas.
-You might wish for others to input figures into the input cells but lock the cells containing the formulas.
+You might wish for others to input figures into the input cells, but lock the cells containing the formulas.

 In this example, I want users to be able to change the cell containing the VAT rate, but not the formulas contained in the other cells.